Hiking the spectacular Le Morne mountain

 Le Morne, with its excellent views of the surrounding countryside and abundant food sources, became a refuge for escaped slaves during the late 18th and early 19th centuries.

 Slavery was abolished in 1835 after the British took control of the island from the French, but for the Le Morne refugees even this development brought tragedy.
 As Henri tells it, the British approached Le Morne to find the escaped slaves and break the news to them that slavery was over.

-But the slaves at the height of the mountain, seeing the British approach and having no route of escape off the mountain, chose to throw themselves from the rock rather than face becoming slaves again.
+But the slaves on the slopes of the mountain, seeing the British approach and having no route of escape, chose to throw themselves from the rock rather than face becoming slaves again.

 For this reason, Henri takes us up "the slave route" of Le Morne, an impressive, but at times challenging climb.
 It takes two hours to reach the top, 500 metres up, with the last section requiring us to scrambling up rocks using all four limbs.